Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \section{Fock Space Tensor Product Categorifications}

-In this section, we set the stage for our proof of Conjecture \ref{conj:categorical_conjecture} in the admissible case by establishing some preliminaries on highest weight categories and type A categorical actions.
+In this section, we establish some preliminaries on highest weight categories and type A categorical actions.
 We also introduce the central definition in this paper, that of a multi-Fock tensor product categorification.